MicrosoftDocs/dynamics365smb-docs/financials/receivables-manage-receivables.md

 ---
-title: Managing Receivables| Microsoft Docs
+title: Overview of Tasks to Manage Receivables | Microsoft Docs
-description: Managing Receivables
+description: Outlines tasks to manage receivables and apply payments to customer or vendor ledger entries.
 services: project-madeira
 documentationcenter: ''
 author: SorenGP